vomaufgang/publish/CONTRIBUTING.md

    Add major features to the list in README.rst.
    Update the readthedocs documentation in /docs.

 3. The pull request should work for Python >= 3.6.
-The Azure Pipelines check setup in the main repository on GitHub should take care of that.
-Pull Requests without a or with an only partially passing Azure Pipelines check will not be merged.
+The CI setup in the main repository on GitLab checks the pull request against all supported Python version.
+Pull Requests without or with only partially passing pipelines will not be merged.

 ## Tips